Karsten Hønge

-Karsten Hønge (born 25 September 1958 in Nykøbing Mors) is a Danish politician, who is member of the Folketing for the Socialist People's Party.
-Karsten Hønge is one of few people who has both been elected to city councils, county councils, regional council, Folketing, and the European Parliament.
+Karsten Hønge (born 25 September 1958) is a Danish politician, who is member of the Folketing for the Socialist People's Party.
+Karsten Hønge is one of few people who has been elected to city councils, county councils, regional council, Folketing, and the European Parliament.

 Political career

 He joined SF and its youth wing SFU in 1973.
 He was a member of the national leadership of SFU in 1974-1977.
-He was politically active during his time at Thisted Gymnasium, and from 1977 to 1978 vice-chairman in Danske Gymnasieelevers Sammenslutning, the Danish association of gymnasium students.
+He was politically active during his time at Thisted Gymnasium, and from 1977 to 1978 was the vice-chairman of Danske Gymnasieelevers Sammenslutning, the Danish association of gymnasium students.

-From 1978 to 1979, Hønge was a soldier at Skive Garrison, he was a member of the executive committee for the conscripts.
+From 1978 to 1979, Hønge was a soldier at Skive Garrison; he was a member of the executive committee for the conscripts.
 Until 2007 he was chairman of the Fynes chapter of the trade union TIB (Træ Industri Byg), who later merged with 3F.

-He was a member of the County Council in Fynen County from 2001 to 2006, and in the city council of Odense from 2005 to 2007, where he was leader of the group and member of the employment committee.
+He was a member of the County Council in Fynen County from 2001 to 2006, and served on the city council of Odense from 2005 to 2007, where he was leader of the group and member of the employment committee.

-In the public debate, Hønge was one of the first on the left wing, who criticized Asmaa Abdol-Hamid from the Red-Green Alliance.
+In the public debate, Hønge was one of the first on the left wing to criticize Asmaa Abdol-Hamid from the Red-Green Alliance.
 He did so at the 2005 local elections, when they both ran for the city council in Odense.
-I 2006 he wrote the pamphlet "A bull against fundamentalism.
+In 2006 he wrote the pamphlet "A bull against fundamentalism.
 A defense for free thoughts."
 (Danish: ”En bandbulle mod fundamentalisme.
 Et forsvar for frisind"), critical of religious fundamentalism.

 Hønge had been a candidate to the Folketing since 1993, and at the 2007 general election, he was elected to the Folketing.
 In 2013 he was elected to the regional council in the Region of Southern Denmark as the lead candidate from SF.

 In January 2014, he joined the Folketing again as a substitute for Anne Baastrup who was on sick leave.
-He immediately made himself noticed with critical statements concerning the imminent sale of part of Dong to Goldman Sachs, which SF supported as part of the government.
-His statements contributed to that party leader Annette Vilhelmsen resigned and SF left the government a week later.
+As a substitute, he made critical statements concerning the imminent sale of part of Dong to Goldman Sachs, which SF supported as part of the government.
+His statements contributed to the resignation of party leader Annette Vilhelmsen and the departure of SF from the government a week later.
 Due to his role in this, he was given the nickname "the substitute from hell" by the press.